MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 - Hooking up a `Resolving` event to a custom Assembly Load Context
 - Or, hooking up a `Resolving` event to `Assembly.LoadFile()`

-It comes with two limitations comparing to the above solution but requires way less efforts from the module author.
+It comes with two limitations comparing to the above solution but requires much more less effort from the module author.
 Check out the [PowerShell-ALC-Samples](https://github.com/daxian-dbw/PowerShell-ALC-Samples/tree/main/Resolving-Event-with-ALC) repository for the sample code and the detailed scenario analysis regarding this solution.